jairgonzalez/CSC665-AI/README.md

 Assignment 4: Probability and Bayes Net
 Assignment 5: Machine Learning
 ```
-### I do not condone academic cheating or plagiarism in any form, files are posted for personal ventures and achievements.
+### I do not condone academic dishonesty or plagiarism in any form, files are posted for personal ventures and achievements.
 For any further requests please contact jairgonzalezrivas98@gmail.com